All Saints Church (Frederick, Maryland): 19th Century

 In 1853, the vestry of All Saints' Parish appointed a building committee to oversee the construction of a third, larger church.
 After corresponding with the firm of Richard Upjohn and Company of New York, plans for the new Gothic Revival-styled church were procured and the cornerstone was laid in 1855.
 The form of the new church incorporated a long nave with side aisles leading to a recessed chancel.
 A tall bell tower and spire was centered on the front facade, becoming a part of Frederick's famed "Clustered Spires."
 The construction was completed in 1856 and this church has been in continuous use by the parish since then.
 The 1814 building, which sits perpendicular to the third building, was converted for use as a parish hall.

 During the American Civil War, All Saints Parish was led by Rev. Marmaduke M. Dillon, a Unionist who had served as an army officer.
 His pastorate was marked with friction among some of the parish's southern-sympathizing members.
 In the fall and winter of 1862-1863, the church was used as a field hospital during the Maryland Campaign, housing wounded soldiers from the Battles of South Mountain and Antietam.
 After the resignation of Rev. Dillon in 1866, the parish settled into a prolonged period of stability and growth under the leadership of Rev. Dr. Osbourne Ingle.
 He served as rector of All Saints' Parish from 1866 until his death in 1906, a span of 40 years.
 Dr. Ingles' eldest son, the Rev. James Addison Ingle, served as a missionary to China and as bishop in the Missionary District of Hankow.

 Architecture

 The brickwork of the current seven-bay by three bay, two storey church is common bond, with brownstone trim and a high exposed fieldstone foundation.
 The sharp four storey tower at the front is one of the seven ecclesiastical towers for which Frederick was known in the Civil war.
 The quire windows were made in 1910 and imported from Munich.
-The east side clearstory windows are by Tiffany, and those on the western side in medieval style.
+The east side clearstory windows were made in the style of Tiffany, and those on the western side in medieval style.